wagenbach/PyReach-Revision/docs/STORYTELLER_SYSTEM.md

 ### Community Suggestions
 The storyteller system evolves based on community feedback and needs.
 Storytellers and players are encouraged to suggest improvements and new features.

-This system empowers trusted players to create rich, engaging content while maintaining game balance and staff oversight, ultimately enhancing the roleplay experience for everyone.